Request a Presentation

 - Clean the air to support public health and fight climate change

-- Promote equity by improving health and transportation for disadvantaged communities
+- Advance equity by improving health and transportation for disadvantaged communities

 The best practice is to combine the congestion fee with discounts, subsidies, and incentives to make the system fair and encourage the use of sustainable transportation modes like transit, walking, and biking.

 Traffic Congestion is Getting Worse

 Congestion in San Francisco has reached record levels.
 People are driving today more than ever due to a growing population, a strong economy, and demand for travel by ride-hail vehicles.

 Congestion is particularly severe in downtown and in SoMa.
 This impacts not only people who are traveling, but also surrounding residents’ quality of life, safety, and health, and disproportionately affects low income communities of color.